 No. There are no limits that are specific to the number of irons that you can keep in your bag.
 Most players will carry between 7-8 irons in their bag for a given round.
 However, if you want to go crazy and carry fourteen (the legal maximum number of clubs in a USGA conforming bag) you are technically allowed to.

 What is the lowest numbered iron?

 The lowest number of iron is the 1 iron.
 However, it has been several decades since this club was regularly played with.
 Today, most people transition to woods after the three or four iron.

 Are all irons the same length?

 No. Shaft length varies by several inches from iron to iron.
-Shorter irons feature shorter staffs.
+Shorter irons feature shorter staff.
 Longer irons feature longer shafts.
 Lengthier clubs make the ball go farther, but they are also usually harder to hit.

 The nice thing about this list is that it truly is stacked from top to bottom no matter what clubs you decide on you will wind up with an extremely.

 Just remember to error on the side of caution.
-Many players, myself included tend to reach for the sleekest most challenging clubs they can get their hands on.
+Many players, myself included tending to reach for the sleekest most challenging clubs they can get their hands on.
 Showing up to the course with some slim blades feels cool but you’ll feel less good about yourself if you blade every subsequent shot into the woods.